-- (b) Where the Fire Services is of opinion that the carrying out of a proposal specified in paragraph (a) would result in any of the matters specified in subsection (5)(d) to (h) becoming inadequate in relation to any use of the premises covered by the fire certificate, it may by notice in writing require the occupier to make such alteration within such period as may be specified in the notice. - (c) The occupier shall, within the period specified in the notice, carry out the alteration required to the satisfaction of the Fire Services, which may amend the certificate or issue a new one. - (d) Where the alteration is not carried out to the satisfaction of the Fire Services, it may, without prejudice to other proceedings being taken, revoke the certificate. - (9) The Fire Services shall forward a copy of every fire certificate issued under this section, including the conditions attached thereto, to the Permanent Secretary and shall notify him of the revocation of a certificate or amendment thereto. - (10) Where a fire certificate is in force in respect of any place of work, the Fire Services may cause any part of the premises where it is situated, to be inspected at any reasonable time for the purpose of ascertaining whether there has been a change of conditions by reason of which any of the matters specified in subsection (5)(d) to (h) have become inadequate in relation to any use of the premises covered by the certificate. - (11) The Fire Services may, for the purpose of carrying out its duties or exercising its powers or doing anything incidental thereto under this section, enter any place of work specified in subsection (1).
+- (b) Where the Service is of opinion that the carrying out of a proposal specified in paragraph (a) would result in any existing fire safety provision becoming inadequate in relation to any use of the premises covered by the fire certificate, it may by notice in writing require the occupier to make such alteration within such period as may be specified in the notice. - (c) The occupier shall, within the period specified in the notice, carry out the alteration required to the satisfaction of the Service, which may amend the certificate or issue a new one. - (d) Where the alteration is not carried out to the satisfaction of the Service, it may, without prejudice to other proceedings being taken, revoke the certificate. - (9) The Service shall forward a copy of every fire certificate issued under this section, including the conditions attached thereto, to the Permanent Secretary and shall notify him of the revocation of a certificate or amendment thereto. - (10) Where a fire certificate is in force in respect of any premises used as a place of work, the Service may cause any part of the premises, to be inspected at any reasonable time for the purpose of ascertaining whether there has been a change of conditions by reason of which existing fire safety provisions have become inadequate in relation to any use of the premises covered by the certificate.

+(11) The Service may, for the purpose of carrying out its duties or exercising its powers or doing anything incidental thereto under this section, enter any place of work specified in subsection (1).

-SAFETY AND HEALTH (SPECIAL PROVISIONS)
+PART VII SAFETY AND HEALTH (SPECIAL PROVISIONS)